psisoyev/psisoyev.github.io/_posts/2019-11-12-welcome-zio.markdown

 * A - return type

 In this case, the environment type is not required, but there might be an exception thrown by the DB layer (eg. lost DB connection).
-Usually, I would catch expected errors and wrap them into a typed error.
-Here to keep things simple I'll leave `Throwable`.
+Usually, we would catch expected errors and wrap them into a typed error.
+Here to keep things simple lets have `Throwable`.

 To implement the logic we have to override `SubscriptionLogic` trait.
-There are two ways to organize your implementations: either put all your implementations inside of the companion object or to create a separate file in the same package.
+There are two ways to organize your implementations: either put all implementations inside of the companion object or create a separate file in the same package.
-What is the difference?
-If you will have a service with several implementations it won't be convenient to navigate in several thousands of lines.
+The difference is that if you will have a service with several implementations it won't be convenient to navigate in several thousands of lines of one file.
-In this specific case I have only one implementations and that is why I implement this service inside of the companion object.
+In this specific case, we have only one implementation and that is why we will implement this service inside of the companion object.

 ```scala
 trait Live extends SubscriptionLogic {